ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 ## Servers and Storage
 {% include categoryItem.html item="CatOServers" %}

+### Estimated emissions

+**Estimate used: High level = 0 kgCO<sub>2</sub>e/year**

+Estimate confidence: n/a

+### Agreed scope

-GWF do not use any of their own servers or storage equipment on premise.
-We can simply report the carbon emissions of this category as zero.
+GWF does not own any of it's own servers or storage hardware.
+This means there are no carbon emissions to report in this category and we're highly confident about this.

-**Total carbon emissions for Servers and Storage: 0kgCO<sub>2</sub>e/year**

 [To the top](#top)